Anshul-DS/job-hunt-ai-system/PRD.md

 ## 11. Next artifact

 Design-decision doc (not this doc): why AI here at all, where it's deterministic and why, how output quality gets evaluated, known limitations, what changes at scale.
-Not started yet.